The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Methodology: D4000 estimators

 \subsection{CIGALE estimation}

-In addition to the direct measurement over PAUS NBs, we have used the SED fitting algorithm Code Investigating GALaxy Emission \citep[CIGALE;][]{Noll2009, Boquien2019} to derive D4000 estimations from photometric observations.
+In addition to the direct measurement over PAUS NBs, we have used the SED fitting algorithm Code Investigating GALaxy Emission \citep[CIGALE;][]{Noll2009, Boquien2019} to perform a D4000 reconstruction from photometric observations.
 CIGALE is a physically-motivated state-of-the-art Python code for SED fitting based on the principles of the energetic balance between dust-absorbed stellar emission and its re-emission in the infrared (IR).
 The capabilities of this SED fitting tool have already been verified on PAUS observations \citep{Johnston2021, Tortorelli2021}.
 For this work, we have used a delayed star formation history, \citet{Bruzual2003} single stellar population models with the initial mass function (IMF) given by \citet{Chabrier2003}, a \citet{Charlot2000} attenuation law and the dust emission models of \citet{Dale2014} to built a grid of models.
 A detailed description of each module can be found in \citet{Malek2018} and \citet{Boquien2019}.

 The adopted parameters employed for the SED fitting are listed in \cref{tab:cigale}.
-Thanks to the use of only one free parameter in the \citet{Dale2014} model (i.e., the $\alpha$ slope in $dM_{\rm dust} \propto U^{-\alpha}dU$, where $M_{\rm dust}$ and $U$ are dust mass and radiation-field intensity, respectively), the SED-fitting procedure reduces the number of parameters to constrain without far infrared measurements.
+Thanks to the use of only one free parameter in the \citet{Dale2014} model (i.e., the $\alpha$ slope in $dM_{\rm dust} \propto U^{-\alpha}dU$, where $M_{\rm dust}$ and $U$ are dust mass and radiation-field intensity, respectively), the SED-fitting procedure reduces the number of parameters to constrain without far-infrared measurements.
 Those models are then fitted to the galaxy SEDs with the use of a Bayesian-like analysis.
+For all models, the $\chi^2$ and the likelihood ($\exp{-\chi^2 / 2}$) for a given observed galaxy are computed, and the value and error of all the parameters returned by CIGALE are the likelihood-weighted mean and standard deviation of all the models, respectively \citep{Boquien2019}.

-The quality of the fit is expressed by the reduced $\chi^2$, $\chi_{\rm r}^2$ (i.e., the $\chi^2$ divided by the number of data points).
+The quality of the fit is expressed by the reduced $\chi^2$ of the best-fitting model, $\chi_{\rm r}^2$ (i.e., the $\chi^2$ divided by the number of data points).
 We have applied a quality cut to these fits by removing all objects with a $\chi_{\rm r}^2$ larger than ${\rm median}(\chi_{\rm r}^2)+3$ (in all CIGALE runs considered).
 This results in 802 objects being removed from the selected sample described in \cref{sec:Sample selection}, before the redshift cuts for D4000$_{\rm w}$/D4000$_{\rm n}$ measurement (the galaxy numbers displayed for these redshift ranges already take into account this quality cut).